SGIANNINIGARCIA/blueRoute/README.md

     - [x] Decide whether to respond to peripheral or central, depending which one is available

 ### Known Issues:
+- AdjList exchange currently exceeds MTU max byte size, generating an error when decoding the message
-    ~~If device B closes the app or the bluetooth connection restarts, device A will continue to message the device using old references to its peripheral/central, resulting in a undelivered message~~
+- ~If device B closes the app or the bluetooth connection restarts, device A will continue to message the device using old references to its peripheral/central, resulting in a undelivered message~